 A broad group of supporters testified, including

-- 2020 Connecticut Teacher of the Year finalist Marquis Johnson, a science teacher at Sage Park Middle School in Windsor, who shared his own experience as a student and explained the importance of an inclusive curriculum
+- 2020 Connecticut Teacher of the Year finalist Marquis Johnson (at right in photo above), a science teacher at Sage Park Middle School in Windsor, who shared his own experience as a student and explained the importance of an inclusive curriculum

-- 2019 Connecticut Teacher of the Year and Bridgeport music teacher Sheena Graham, who described how a teacher of color who had set high expectations influenced her profoundly and is the reason she teaches today
+- 2019 Connecticut Teacher of the Year and Bridgeport music teacher Sheena Graham (second from right in photo above), who described how a teacher of color who had set high expectations influenced her profoundly and is the reason she teaches today

-- Westport K-5 literacy coach teacher Faith Sweeney—often the only minority in her school and sometimes her entire district—who explained why a diversity of perspectives is essential for all students.
+- Westport K-5 literacy coach teacher Faith Sweeney (third from right in photo above)—often the only minority in her school and sometimes her entire district—who explained why a diversity of perspectives is essential for all students.

 Speaking their truth